 The world is not round.
-It isn’t flat, either, but it definitely isn’t round.
-To state it is round would mean there is a symmetry, a total balance of our beloved planet, peacefully and methodically plodding through time and space.
-There would be no tides, no ebb and flow, and certainly a lack of subtle contradictions.
-I know the world is out of balance because the film “The Shape of Water” has been nominated for 13 – let me spell that – thirteen – Academy Awards.
+I know it isn’t flat, but it definitely isn’t round.
+To claim it is round would assume there is a symmetry, a total balance of our beloved planet, peacefully and methodically plodding through time and space.
+If there were a perfect balance, there would be no tides, no ebb and flow, a perfect understanding of beauty and harmony.
+I know the world is really out of balance, however, because the film “The Shape of Water” has been nominated for 13 – let me spell that – thirteen – Academy Awards.
 There is definitely something wrong with our slowly spinning, normally predictable planet.
+It must have one hell of a wobble.

-I understand that I may be the one who is out of balance here, but I just spent nine dollars and ninety-five cents – senior discount – to sit through what I consider to be the most ludicrous, offensive, and downright stupid films I have ever seen.
-Seriously, I put “Mars Attacks” on a pedestal compared to this film that has been elevated to God-like cult status.
-Mars Attacks was at least fun to watch.
-Even the dance scene with the creature from the black lagoon - seriously.
+I understand that I may be the one who is out of balance here, because I just spent nine dollars and ninety-five cents – senior discount – to sit through what I consider to be the most ludicrous, offensive, and downright stupid films I have ever seen.
+I put “Mars Attacks” on a pedestal compared to this awful film that has been elevated to God-like cult status with its prestigious award.
+At least Mars Attacks was fun to watch.
+The Shape of Water's dance scene with the creature from the black lagoon - seriously.
 I’m not joking - doing a Fred Astaire/Ginger Rogers Felliniesque dream sequence, failed to elevate the film above the murky, tannin-colored realm of despair.
+They didn't even come close to the aliens bowling on Easter Island.

-The standard Hollywood formula of oil company bad, government agent bad, everybody bad except the maligned hero/heroine and his/her mentor, was spiced with a dash of, believe it or not, a Soviet spy with a heart.
+The standard Hollywood formula of oil company bad, government agent bad, everybody bad except the maligned hero/heroine and his/her mentor, was spiced with a dash of, believe it or not, a Soviet spy with a heart of gold.
 The pathetic mentor, according to formula, has to be convinced the hero/heroine can save humanity and together, along with a co-worker – black, of course – and the good Soviet agent – he’s really a doctor – defeat the forces of evil wearing the red, white, and blue.
+Ad Nauseam.

 Like sex scenes?
 There are several solo episodes by the heroine to establish the fact she’s in dire need of fulfillment, and surprise, surprise, our finned creature rises to the occasion.
 I can imagine the excitement when they discovered they could wire the old lagoon creature’s costume with LEDs to glow with the enthusiasm required for such an event.